atifmalyk/angularpractice/README.md

 *ngSwitch

 <!-- To Implememnt ng if we need to import ngif module from Common and include it in the imports of the related components -->

+## Pipes

+Pipes are used to chnage the objects without changig the original object.
+DateTime Pipe
+toUpperCase pipe
+etc.